It is a time of rapid change, and one of the things that is rapidly changing is gold.

 There's a lot of ifs.

-As a matter of fact, there was something on Kitco, and it was a quote from a company that is focused on silver, Silver Stock Investors.
+As a matter of fact, there was something on Kitco, and it was a quote from a company that is focused on silver, silver stock investors.

-And even he's going to $100 and not $200 or $300.
+So that's a real bullish projection, and even he's going to $100 and not $200 or $300.

 I don't know what they're basing that off of.